panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 ### 1.2.
 Creating a Virtual Machine

-After Ubuntu 14.04.4 ISO being downloaded, we can use it to create our first VM.
+After Virtual Box being downloaded, we can use it to create our first VM.
 The detaled steps are listed as follows.

 **Step 1** Click **New** in the tool bar of Virtual Box Manager GUI.
 In the pop-up window, give a name to the VM you are creating.
 Since this is our first node which will be used as a front-end of our future cluster, we name it "fe1".
 Then choose the type of the **Type** as "Linux" and "Version" as "Ubuntu (64-bit)".
 This is shown in the following figure.